mui/material-ui/docs/data/material/guides/multiple-styling-solutions/multiple-styling-solutions.md

 # Working with multiple styling solutions

-<p class="description">Learn how to use multiple styling solutions with Material UI.</p>
+<p class="description">Learn how to use multiple styling solutions in a single Material UI app.</p>

 :::warning
-Having more than one styling libraries could introduce unnecessary complexity to your project.
+Having more than one styling library can introduce unnecessary complexity to your project.
 You should have a very good reason to do this.
 :::

-Material UI, starting from [v5.12.0](https://github.com/mui/material-ui/releases/tag/v5.12.0), can coexist with other libraries that depend on emotion or styled-components.
-To do that, render Material UI's `ThemeProvider` as an inner provider and use the `THEME_ID` to store the theme.
+Starting with [v5.12.0](https://github.com/mui/material-ui/releases/tag/v5.12.0), Material UI can coexist with other libraries that depend on Emotion or styled-components.
+To do this, you need to render Material UI's `ThemeProvider` as an inner provider and use the `THEME_ID` to store the theme, as shown below:

 ```js
 import { ThemeProvider, THEME_ID, createTheme } from '@mui/material/styles';